yabwon/Peer_Assessments_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

-file TIDY.TXT is build as follows:
+File TIDY.TXT is build as follows:

-1) number of rows = 180
+1) number of rows is 180

-2) number of collumns = 81
+2) number of collumns is 81

 3) first row contains columns names